Weaponized migration: South Ossetia

 The Russo-Georgian War was between Georgia, Russia and the Russian-backed self-proclaimed republics of South Ossetia and Abkhazia.
 The war took place in August 2008 following a period of worsening relations between Russia and Georgia, both formerly constituent republics of the Soviet Union.
 The fighting took place in the strategically important Transcaucasia region.
 Humanitarian impact of the Russo-Georgian War was devastating on the civilians.
 In the aftermath, ethnic Georgians were expelled from South Ossetia and most of the Georgian villages were razed.
 Ethnic cleansing of Georgians in South Ossetia was a mass expulsion of ethnic Georgians conducted in South Ossetia and other territories occupied by Russian and South Ossetian forces.
 According to the 2016 census conducted by the South Ossetian authorities, 3,966 ethnic Georgians remained in the breakaway territory, constituting 7% of the region's total population of 53,532.

 Russia is pushing for the international recognition of Abkhazia and South Ossetia (will be satellite states).
 Abkhazia and South Ossetia are disputed territories in the Caucasus.
 The central government of Georgia considers the republics under military occupation by Russia.
-They are partially recognized as independent states by Russia, Venezuela, Nicaragua, Nauru and Syria.
+They are partially recognized as independent states by Russia, Venezuela, Nicaragua, and Syria.
 Russia's initial recognition of the independence of Abkhazia and South Ossetia occurred in the aftermath of the Russo-Georgian War in 2008.

 Hong Kong

-83,000 Chinese with fake identities migrated to Hong Kong during transition from British to Chinese control, they served as Beijing's "invisible hand".
+83,000 Mainland Chinese with fake identities migrated to Hong Kong during transition from British to Chinese control, they served as Beijing's "invisible hand".

 Indonesia

-In 2006 the Indonesian Army manipulated the voyage to Australia of 43 West Papuan asylum seekers in a secret psychological warfare operation. between 2009 and 2013, more than 50,000 asylum seekers made their way to Australia by boat, with the help of Indonesian transporters and in 2017 it was discovered that Indonesian security forces provided security for immigrant smuggling operations.

-In 2015 an Indonesia minister warned Australia that Indonesia could release a “human tsunami” of 10,000 asylum seekers to Australia if Canberra continues to agitate for clemency for the death row pair of the Bali Nine.
+In 2006, the Indonesian Army manipulated the voyage to Australia of 43 West Papuan asylum seekers in a secret psychological warfare operation.
+Between 2009 and 2013, more than 50,000 asylum seekers made their way to Australia by boat, with the help of Indonesian transporters.
+In 2017, it was discovered that Indonesian security forces provided security for immigrant smuggling operations.
+In 2015, an Indonesia minister warned Australia that Indonesia could release a “human tsunami” of 10,000 asylum seekers to Australia if Canberra continues to agitate for clemency for the death row pair of the Bali Nine.

+Latin America

+In an article for Chatham House, Christopher Sabatini argues that Latin American migrants have become a geopolitical weapon, used by state and non-state actors for political leverage and to destabilize target countries.